rijadmaljanovic/MovieApplication/README.md

 On the frontend type the command 'npm install' and after that 'ng serve'.

 # About the project:
 I decided to create this project as a good template for every startup project.
+I choose a theme (movies) but it is easy to change to anything that is needed.
 I hope this template will find someone who wants to start a new project or learn with it.
 If someone who sees this has some questions about the project or whatever else feel free to contact me at:
              Email: rijadmaljanovic98@gmail.com

+What do I implement?

+-Repository pattern with SOLID principles (clean architecture)

+-SOLID pattern on the frontend side (DI)
+*I always use different design patterns because they encourage us to create more maintainable, understandable and upgradable applications*

+-JSON data seed

+-Oauth2 auth - JWT

+-AutoMapper, Swagger with bearer auth, CORS policy, static files set up for images

+-The application is mobile responsive (bootstrap)

+-Lazy loading for movie component